tmnnrs/highways-network-graphhopper/README.md

 ## Process

-1. Translate Highwaysdata from its native GML format using https://github.com/tmnnrs/osmm-highways-network-translator.
+1. Translate Highways data from its native GML format using https://github.com/tmnnrs/osmm-highways-network-translator.

 2. Construct the Highways RoadLink attributes (subset only) to replicate an OpenStreetMap [Way](https://wiki.openstreetmap.org/wiki/Way) using AWK: